hitchyjs/odem/doc/guides/model-derivations.md

 # Defining a Hierarchy of Models

 Adopting aspects of the object-oriented programming models can be derived from each other.
-Using this kind of inheritance support it is possible to declare similar models deriving from a common base model without repeating equivalent parts of either model in code.
+By relying on this kind of inheritance it is possible to declare similar models deriving from a common base model without repeating equivalent parts of either model.

 ## Deriving In Code